matter-labs/zksync-era/docs/setup-dev.md

 This linker will speed up the build times, which can be pretty big for Rust binaries.

-Follow the instructions in the repo in order to install it and enable for Rust.
+Follow the instructions in the repository in order to install it and enable for Rust.

 ## Tip: Speeding up building `RocksDB`